OpenWaterFoundation/owf-learn-mkdocs/mkdocs-project/docs/edit.md

 ## Selecting a Theme ##

-The `mkdocs.yml` file allows a theme to be specified, which controls the look and feel of the website:
+The `mkdocs.yml` file allows a theme to be specified, which controls the look and feel of the website, including menu features, whether search is enabled, and cascading style sheet (CSS) defaults for fonts, colors, etc.
+For example, the following uses one of the default themes distributed with MkDocs (see also the [Read the Docs website](https://readthedocs.org/), which is a public location for documents).

 ```yaml
 theme: readthedocs